eclipse-apoapsis/ort-server/transport/rabbitmq/README.md

 The payload is serialized to JSON and transferred in the text body of the message.
 Metadata from the message header is represented by AMQP message properties.

-In order to use this module, the `type` property in the transport configuration must be set to `rabbitMQ`.
+To use this module, the `type` property in the transport configuration must be set to `rabbitMQ`.

 ## Configuration